Cwoodard2/Cwoodard2/README.md

 ### Hi there 👋
-I am Cameron Woodard and I am a front-end developer that also does some freelance work.
-I am a senior at SIUE (Southern Illinois University Edwardsville) studying computer science.
+I am Cameron Woodard and I am a **Full Stack Developer** that also does some freelance work.
+I am a graduate of SIUE (Southern Illinois University Edwardsville) with a **BS in Computer Science** and a **BS in Psychology**.
 I believe that technology should be used to enhance and improve our lives but not in a way that benefits companies more than us.
 I focus on design that improves user experience while practicing ideas that keep the tech just as a tool.
-If you want to see some of my work look around my github or check out my portfolio at https://www.cameron-woodard.com!
+If you want to see some of my work look around my github or check out my portfolio at **https://www.cameron-woodard.com**!
+Don't forget to check out the origanizations I'm part of too!

 <!--
 **Cwoodard2/Cwoodard2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.